jksprattler/jennas-runbooks/DevOps/CI-CD/jekyll-s3-actions.md

 - CloudFront invalidation is run in order to clear out any cached content and immediately serve up the new/updated S3 website content

 ### Procedure
-#### Create DNS Records
+#### Create Route 53 Domain
-I'll be creating DNS Records using Route 53 however, you can use another domain provider if you like just note that you'll need to follow a slightly different procedure then what I've defined below.
+I'll be creating my domain using Route 53 however, you can use another domain provider if you like just note that you'll need to follow a slightly different procedure then what I've defined below.
 1. Navigate to the AWS Route 53 service and check the availability of your domain name - if available purchase it.
 At the time of this writing it costs $12 per year for a new domain.
-2. It will take approximately 30 minutes for your new domain to be registered so either take a break here or go ahead and get started with creating the S3 bucket in the next section.
-Come back here to complete setting up your public hosted zone.
+2. It will take approximately 30 minutes for your new domain to be registered so proceed with the next section to create the S3 bucket and we'll create DNS records for our new site in a later step.
-3. Setup your hosted zone by entering your new Domain Name and selecting Public Hosted Zone in the Type dropdown.
-4.

 #### Create S3 Bucket
 - Copy the Cloudformation stack YAML code below and replace all FIXME values per your environment.